 How are you different from Republicans?

 We believe in wise investments in our lives to make life better for all of us, including strong schools & colleges, and good roads & bridges.
-These things are necessary for strong private businesses to thrive.
+We also believe in equality for all.
+These things are necessary for businesses and private citizens to thrive.
 Republicans, on the other hand, want to cut investments in these public goods and give our taxes away to rich corporations.

 How do I know if I’m a Democrat?